Tufts Admissions

 The REAL program is designed for individuals who are:

-• Currently serving in the U.S. Armed Forces
+• Currently serving in the U.S. Armed Forces, or

 • Veterans

-Prospective transfer candidates who fall into one of these categories should apply to Tufts as a REAL candidate.
+Prospective transfer candidates who with these experiences should apply to Tufts as a REAL candidate.
 REAL applicants must be invested in earning their bachelor’s degree on a full-time basis and have some college experience within the last five years.

 The power of the REAL program lies in the support its students receive.
 Beginning with the admissions process and continuing through graduation, REAL students benefit from guidance specifically tailored for adult learners.

-• Common Transfer Application (select student status: REAL Program) with Tufts Application Writing Supplement.
+• Common Application for Transfer (select student status: REAL Program) with Tufts short-answer questions

 • All official college transcript(s)

-• Two recommendations required from academic sources.
-(Additional letters of recommendation are welcomed if appropriate).
+• Additional letters of recommendation are welcomed, if appropriate

-• $75 application processing fee.
-If the application fee poses a difficulty for you and your family, please contact real.admissions@tufts.edu or call (617) 627-3170.
+• If the application fee poses a hardship for you and your family, please contact real.admissions@tufts.edu or call (617) 627-3170

-*While we do not require standardized testing such as the SAT or ACT for REAL applicants, we do recommend submitting English proficiency test scores (TOEFL, IELTS, PTE or Duolingo) if English is not your primary language and/or you have not been in an English speaking country for three or more years.
+While we do not require standardized testing such as the SAT or ACT for REAL applicants, we do recommend submitting English proficiency test scores (TOEFL, IELTS, or Duolingo English Test) if English is not your primary language and/or you have not lived or studied in an English-speaking context for three or more years.

-*If you are currently enrolled in classes, we encourage you to submit the College Report and Transfer Mid-Term Report.
+If you are currently enrolled in college courses, we encourage you to submit the College Report and Transfer Mid-Term Report.

 All application materials are submitted online via the Common Application website, including transcripts and letters of recommendation.
-If there are any supplemental materials that cannot be submitted through the Common Application (e.g. additional transcripts, recommendations), those materials should be mailed directly to:
+If there are any supplemental materials that cannot be submitted through the Common Application (such as additional transcripts or recommendations), those materials should be emailed to real.admissions@tufts.edu or mailed directly to:

 Attention: REAL Program